 SOCIOLOGY MAJOR

-Students interested in health-related issues in society, such as health disparities across demographic groups or the impact of social policy on healthcare and health outcomes, should consider following the health track in sociology.
+Students interested in health-related issues in society, such as health disparities across demographic groups or the impact of social policy on healthcare and health outcomes, should consider following the health institutions and disparities specialization in sociology.
 This track prepares students for a variety of jobs within healthcare settings, such as healthcare social workers, community health educators, and substance abuse counselors.
 Students may also pursue advanced degrees in this field to expand their career opportunities.

-A major in Sociology with a Health focus requires the following:
+A major in Sociology with a specialization in Health Institutions and Disparities requires the following:

 201 – Introduction to Sociology